AdobeDocs/uxp-indesign/src/pages/resources/fundamentals/create-ui/index.md

 - **UXP Spectrum web components (Beta)** <br></br>
     These are the Adobe Spectrum Web Components, recently added and supported by UXP v7.0 onwards.
 It's built using Web Components technology.

-    In order to use them, you require to install the components individually and then `import` them before using the component tag.
+    To use them, you require to install the components individually and then `import` them before using the component tag.
 For example,

     ```
     npm i @spectrum-web-components/button@0.19.8